Get in touch with us

 PUBLIC TRANSPORT

-Not all bus lines are wheelchair-accessible.
-Wheelchair-accessible bus lines are marked in the timetable with the wheelchair symbol next to the line number.
+Currently, only barrier-free low-floor (or at least partially low-floor) vehicles are deployed on all bus and trolleybus lines.
 In the case where the bus line is also serviced by non-wheelchair-accessible buses, the departure of a wheelchair-accessible bus is marked with the wheelchair symbol.
 Upon request, the driver will allow the passenger to board and get off the bus using a platform.
 The passenger is obliged to notify the driver in advance of his/ her intention to get off at the next stop by pressing the button with the wheelchair symbol.

 Slovak citizens – holders of the ŤZP and ŤZP-S cards (disability cards) are entitled to a 50% discount of the ticket price.
 Disabled citizens of other countries are not entitled to any form of discount when buying a ticket for public transport.
 Disabled citizens of EU countries under 6 years of age travel free of charge, citizens aged 6 to 16 and citizens over 62 are entitled to a 50% discount on the ticket price.
 In the event of ticket inspection, the passengers are kindly requested to prove their age by showing an identity card.